weaveworks/weave/README.md

 connectivity failure if the weave container is restarted quickly enough.

+## Troubleshooting

+Check the weave container logs with

+    docker logs $WEAVE

+A reasonable amount of information, and all errors, get logged there.

+The log verbosity can be increased by supplying the `-debug` flag when launching weave.
+Be warned, this will log information on a per-packet basis, so can produce a lot of output.

+One can ask a weave router to log a status report by sending it a USR1 signal, e.g.

+    kill -USR1 `docker inspect --format='{{ .State.Pid }}' $WEAVE`

+and then inspect the logs.

 ## Building

 (NB.
 This is only necessary if you want to work on weave.
 Also, these